 - Switching to native Linux cron to deal with external an ERP system over its API.

-Since these optimisations have taken effect, the site has been able to cope with several spikes without any downtime.
+Since these optimizations have taken effect, the site has been able to cope with several spikes without any downtime.
 The WordPress backend has become fully usable and loads much quicker than before.
 Server CPU load is predictable even under sustained traffic.